damilojohn/Programming-language-classification-/README.md

 # Programming-language-classification-
-In this project , we see how to train a natural language processing model to classify a piece of lines of code into the programming language it belongs to .
+This notebook contains a  step by step guide on using nlp to classify strings containing code from a programming language into the language it was written in.